Square Capital business loans review

 Invitation-only funding based on your Square sales — but beware of daily repayments.

-- Pick something else if you need to borrow more than $250,000
+- Pick something else if you need a large amount of funds.

 Shannon Terrell is a writer for Finder who studied communications and English literature at the University of Toronto.
 On any given day, you can find her researching everything from equine financing and business loans to student debt refinancing and how to start a trust.
 She loves hot coffee, the smell of fresh books and discovering new ways to save her pennies.